olvior/bloodthief-mod-loader/README.md

 # Mod loader for Bloodthief (Demo)

-This is a fork of ['Olvior's Mod/Map Loader'](https://github.com/olvior/bloodthief-mod-loader/tree/map_loading_minimal), that simply restores the Mod Support and makes it better.
-Do be advised that Mods could contain malicous code, so please make sure you're downloading them from Trusted Sources and check their source code.
+This is a fork of ['Olvior's Mod/Map Loader'](https://github.com/olvior/bloodthief-mod-loader/tree/map_loading_minimal), that simply restores the Mod Support and allows you to install mods locally

+## Do be advised that Mods could contain malicous code, so please make sure you're downloading them from Trusted Sources and check their source code.

 Contents: